d-wasserman/study-line-editor/README.md

 * Feature Line Roll - Will extend a polyline based on the sampling of the line near its end points.

+# Citations

+If you use the tool in academic research or as part of professional reports, please cite the tool as the following:

+Wasserman, D. Study Line Editor.
+(2019) GitHub repository, GitHub https://github.com/d-wasserman/study-line-editor.

+It is polite to cite.

+# Tool Descriptions

 In depth descriptions, are provided below.

 # Feature Line Split